sematext/sematext-agent-java/docs/metrics-yaml-format.md

 The App Agent allows specifying set up time variables in YAML.
 The variable names can be referred in the values using `${VARIABLE_NAME}` placeholders.
 The placeholders will be replaced by the agent with values from the setup script while parsing the YAML.
 It is recommended to use uppercase for the setup time placeholders.
 For example, in the below YAML, the variables will be replaced accordingly when passed from `setup-spm` script.
-If the variable is not specified, it will be replaced by empty string.
+If the variable is not specified, it will be replaced by an empty string.

 ```yaml
 type: db